nestoregon/learn/vim/README.md

 ```bash
 ./use_vimtutor.sh #or vimututor directly on your terminal
 ```
 Another great tutorial is "vim genius" found on the web.
-Basic changes.